kratikashetty/CS547-Information-Retrieval/README.md

 ### BERT Model

 A Transformer based BERT model followed by two fully connected feed forward layers and a final dense layer was implemented.
+Unlike LSTMs which process each sequence element in turn, the Transformer processes all elements at the same time by using an attention mechanism to build direct connections between individual elements.
+This not only allows for more parallelization, but it also improves accuracy across a wide range of jobs.

 A language model which is bidirectionally trained can have a deeper sense of language context and flow than single-direction language models.

 5-fold cross validation was performed and avaerage pressure was calculated after 5 runs.